Why Joseph Insurance Was Established

 Protects against bodily injury, property damage, and personal injury that you (or your business) cause to others in the course of normal business operations.

-- Customer slips in your office → broken arm → GL covers that
+Examples: Customer slips in your office → broken arm → GL covers that.
+Your employee accidentally damages a customer's property.
+You get sued for advertising injury (defamation/slander/libel).

 Professional Liability (E&O)